 - Step 4.
 When is the Dehydrated Beef Stock Done

 - Step 5.
-Equalizing and Conditioning of Dehydrated Beef Stock
+Equalizing and Conditioning the Dehydrated Beef Stock

 - Step 6.
 Storing the Dehydrated Beef Stock